 This was published in 2010, primarily for the Japanese market.
 But the disc menus and the box booklet have enough English text for an English-speaking person to navigate and enjoy the production.
 Oddly, when the characters sing or speak in Japanese or French, there are English subtitles.
 But when they use English, it's assumed that the English speaking viewer can understand and the subtitles are in Japanese only.
-But understanding the English being sung in such a strange setting as this is quite difficult, and I felt a bit frustrated about that.
+But understanding the English being sung in such a strange setting as this is quite difficult and frustrating.
 If the viewer commands neither Japanese nor English, this production will most likely remain a closed book.
 Grade: B+

-I used to be a movie buff.
-I went through a "Japanese film" period, and my very favorite Nippon films were Harakiri, Ran, and Dohes'ka-den.
-When I first read about the Takemitsu My Way of Life opera, the name sounded vaguely familiar.
-Sure enough, Takemitsu wrote the soundtracks for all these films and maybe 100 more.
-But film music was only one aspect of Takemitsu's output: he was an internationally recognized leader in the avant-guard and esoteric field of "found sound" music.
+If you are a movie buff, you probably have seen Japanese films like Harakiri, Ran, and Dohes'ka-den.
+If so, the music in My Way of Life should sound familiar.
+That's because Takemitsu wrote the soundtracks for all these films and maybe 100 more.
+But film music was only one aspect of Takemitsu's output: he was an internationally recognized leader in the avant-garde and esoteric field of "found sound" music.
 A self-taught genius, everything he wrote was in the vocabulary of sounds he found in his head, in nature, in instruments he invented, as the product of distortion and editing of musical tapes, and in everyday life.
 His output extended to western-style music (starting points Debussy, Messiaen, and Cage), eastern music and percussion works, and East-West fusion in a variety of serious and popular forms.
 A universal intellect, he was interested in graphics, painting, sculpture, film, costumes, and the like; he was also known in Japan as a celebrity chef!
 He was the first Japanese composer to attain fame in the West.

 Takemitsu expressed interest in attempting a western-style opera, but his life was cut short at age 66 before he could start.
 My Way of Life is a review of 11 of his most popular works that was put together by his admirers after he died.
 (One of these works was titled "My Way of Life.")
 Because his life was so closely related to visual as well as aural arts, his followers wanted to link the presentation of the 11 titles to some kind of stage production that would illustrate Takemitsu's personality and outlook.